 How Long Does it Take For THCP to Kick In?

-You can start feeling the effects of THCp in as little as 15 minutes if you use or vape it.
+You may start feeling the potential effects of THCp in as little as 15 minutes if you use or vape it.
 The peak effects will also hit you within an hour, but they will fade off after two hours.

-If you consume THCp through gummies or cookies, it can take an hour before you start to feel the effects.
+If you use THCp through gummies or cookies, it may take an hour before you start to feel the potential effects.
 The effects can last for up to six hours.
 Just a tiny amount of THCp should be taken, not more if the effects are not felt within the first two hours.

 What Makes THCP So Psychoactive?